Tigers vs. Nationals Player Props Betting Odds

 Greene Stats

-- Greene has six doubles, two triples, four home runs, 13 walks and 16 RBI (48 total hits).
-He has swiped five bases.
+- Greene has 48 hits with six doubles, two triples, four home runs, 13 walks and 16 RBI.
+He's also stolen five bases.

 Greene Recent Games